wyang17/SQuIRE/README.md

     * Pres ENTER key to confirm install locatino (or enter a preferred location)
     * Type `yes` to add Miniconda2 into your PATH

 3. Add PATH to .bash_profile as well
     *  `tail -n1 ~/.bashrc >> ~/.bash_profile`

 4. Restart shell
     * `exec $SHELL`

+### Install with pip ###

+Once conda is installed, follow the following instructions to install SQuIRE with pip.

-5. Create new virtual environment
+1. Create new virtual environment
     * `conda create --name squire --override-channels -c iuc -c bioconda -c conda-forge -c defaults -c r python=2.7.13 bioconductor-deseq2=1.16.1 r-base=3.4.1 r-pheatmap bioconductor-vsn bioconductor-biocparallel=1.12.0 r-ggrepel  star=2.5.3a  bedtools=2.25.0 samtools=1.1 stringtie=1.3.3 igvtools=2.3.93  ucsc-genepredtobed  ucsc-gtftogenepred  ucsc-genepredtogtf  ucsc-bedgraphtobigwig r-hexbin `

     * Type `y` to proceed.

-6. Activate the virtual environment
+2. Activate the virtual environment
     * `source activate squire`
     * **Enter this command each time you wish to use the SQuIRE pipeline**
     * The conda installation message may instruct the use of 'conda activate squire'.
 However, this is a newer and less stable usage than "source activate squire", which we recommend.

-7. Install SQuIRE in the virtual environment with git
+3. Install SQuIRE in the virtual environment with git
     * Determine if git is installed:
       * `git --version`
-      * If an error occurs, install git with conda install --override-channels -c iuc -c bioconda -c conda-forge -c defaults git=2.11.1
+      * If an error occurs, install git with `conda install --override-channels -c iuc -c bioconda -c conda-forge -c defaults git=2.11.1`
     * Copy the SQuIRE software from the Git repository onto your local installation:
       * `git clone https://github.com/wyang17/SQuIRE; cd SQuIRE; pip install -e .`
       * The `-e` parameter for "pip install" automatially affects the current SQuIRE installation, so that there is no need to re-install SQuIRE with a new version.
     * To update SQuIRE, go to the SQuIRE folder and enter:
       *  `git pull`

+### Install with mamba ###

+Once conda is installed, follow the following instructions to install SQuIRE with mamba.

+1. Configure conda
+  * Add conda channels in the following order:
+    * `conda config --add channels bioconda`
+    * `conda config --add channels conda-forge`
+  * Check that the channels are listed in the following order:
+    * `channels:`
+        `- conda-forge`
+        `- bioconda`
+        `- defaults`
+    * To view your configuration, run `cat .condarc` in the directory where conda was installed.
+    * Each channel has a higher priority than those listed below it.
+Conda will install packages from a higher priority channel over any version from a lower priority channel by default.
+  * Check that channel priority is set to flexible with `conda config --describe channel_priority`
+    * Channel priority should be set to flexible by default but if not run `conda config --set channel_priority flexible`

+2. Install mamba in the base environment
+  * `conda install mamba -n base -c conda-forge`

+3. Create a new environment and install SQuIRE in it
+  * `mamba create -n squire -c bioconda squire`
+  * To begin using SQuIRE, activate the environment: `conda activate squire`

 ### Notes ###

-_*SQuIRE was written and tested with the following specific versions of software:_*
+_*SQuIRE is compatible with the following specific versions of software:_*
 * `STAR 2.5.3a`
-* `bedtools 2.27.0`
+* `bedtools 2.25.0`
 * `samtools 1.1`
-* `stringtie 1.3.3b`
+* `stringtie 1.3.3`
 * `DESeq2 1.16.1`
 * `R 3.4.1`
 * `Python 2.7`